Updated privacy overview -

 Provider settings

-Web API keys and provider OAuth identifiers are encrypted in user-scoped browser storage; plain settings records stay sanitized.
+Web API keys and supported provider credential metadata are encrypted in user-scoped browser storage; plain settings records stay sanitized.
 Extension provider settings are stored through AES-GCM helpers and cleared with the extension session.

 Provider applies